DanB91/dcpu/dcpu-pp/README.md

 small and manageable.
 The filenames are expected to be all lower-case.

 All this presupposes that each included file contains at least one label with the same name as the reference.
+The preprocessor checks the included code to make sure this is the case.

 ### Minification